Most Akeso Clinics run three major units, each with their own specialised programmes:

 - The General Psychiatry Unit

-In addition, individual Akeso Clinics run a number of specialised units and programmes, such as the Geriatric Psychiatry Unit (at Akeso Parktown), the Eating Disorders Unit (at Akeso Crescent Clinic), the Dual Diagnosis Adolescent Unit (at Akeso Crescent Clinic), the independent Young Adults Unit (at Akeso Kenilworth Adolescent Clinic) and the Post Natal Depression Programme (at Akeso Kenilworth Clinic).
+In addition, individual Akeso Clinics run a number of specialised units and programmes, such as the Psycho-Geriatric Unit (at Akeso Parktown), the Eating Disorders Unit (at Akeso Crescent Clinic and Akeso Montrose Manor), the Adolescent Dual Diagnosis/Addiction Unit (at Akeso Crescent Clinic, Akeso Parktown and Akeso Kenilworth Adolescent Clinic), the independent Adolescent Unit (at Akeso Kenilworth Adolescent Clinic) and the High Care Unit (at Akeso Kenilworth Clinic).

 Although the clinics cater to different psychiatric needs through these individual units, all therapy programs in these units are controlled and run under the auspices of the Centre of Psychotherapy Excellence, or COPE, the multi-disciplinary treatment philosophy and programme that lies at the heart of each Akeso Clinic.
 Established in recognition of the fact that the vast majority of psychiatric traumas do not occur nor present in isolation, the COPE programme aims to provide a multi-disciplinary approach to the healing process, involving not only the specialised psychiatrists and nurses at the clinics, but also psychologists, occupational therapists, social workers, registered counsellors and any other specialists that might be required in the treatment process.